beancount/docs/docs/beancount_language_syntax.md

 [^2]: Note that this is valid whether the price is specified as a per-unit price with the @ syntax or as a total price using the @@ syntax.

 [^3]: I really dislike the name “event” for this directive.
 I’ve been trying to find a better alternative, so far without success.
 The name “register” might be more appropriate, as it resembles that of a processor’s register, but that could be confused with an *account register* report. “variable” might work, but somehow that just sounds too computer-sciency and out of context.
 If you can think of something better, please make a suggestion and I’ll seriously entertain a complete rename (with legacy support for “event”).
+Another name suggested by Ajit Singh was "temporal."
+Micah Duke suggested "mark".